Chart Color Schemes

 Flagstaff Hill is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Flagstaff Hill's population, as of November 2025, is estimated at approximately 10,523 people.
-This figure represents an increase of 339 individuals since the 2021 Census, which recorded a population of 10,184 in Flagstaff Hill statistical area (Lv2).
-The change was inferred from AreaSearch's estimation of the resident population at 10,480 following examination of the ABS's latest ERP data release in June 2024 and an additional 14 validated new addresses since the Census date.
-This results in a density ratio of 1,338 persons per square kilometer for Flagstaff Hill (SA2), which is higher than the average seen across national locations assessed by AreaSearch.
-The area's population growth rate of 3.3% since the census places it within 2.9 percentage points of the SA3 area's growth rate of 6.2%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods in Flagstaff Hill (SA2).
+The population of Flagstaff Hill is estimated at around 10,523 as of February 2026.
+This reflects an increase of 339 people since the 2021 Census, which reported a population of 10,184.
+The change was inferred from AreaSearch's estimation of the resident population at 10,480 following examination of ABS data released in June 2024, and an additional 15 validated new addresses since the Census date.
+This results in a density ratio of 1,338 persons per square kilometer, above the national average according to AreaSearch assessments.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population dynamics anticipate a growth rate just below the median of national areas, with Flagstaff Hill (SA2) expected to expand by approximately 1,209 persons to reach a total population of around 11,732 by 2041, reflecting a gain of 10.8% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, South Australian Government's Regional/LGA projections by age category, released in 2023 using 2021 data, are adopted with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
+Future population dynamics anticipate an increase just below the national median, with Flagstaff Hill expected to expand by 1,208 persons to reach a total of around 11,731 by 2041, reflecting a gain of approximately 10.8% over the 17-year period.

 Frequently Asked Questions - Population